 May through August, participants grow their own gardens and are taught a gardening curriculum, which emphasizes sustainable horticulture practices.
 In addition, they develop job and life skills such as responsibility, teamwork, communication, problem solving, and leadership.
 Students go on field trips and give tours of the garden.
-Most of the pesticide-free produce is donated to the local food bank.
+Most of the pesticide-free produce is either sold at the weekly roadside farm stand or donated to the local food bank.
 Additional service projects involve the student gardeners in the community, allowing them to contribute in meaningful ways.
 Those who successfully complete the program may earn school credit and a monetary achievement award.

-In 2017, the main portion of the program will run early June to mid August; Monday-Thursday 9-12.
+In 2018, the main portion of the program will run early June to mid August; Monday-Thursday 9-12.
 Additionally, there are a few required Saturday mornings throughout the summer (for planting, harvesting, and service work) and a few after school sessions in May, August and September.
 The Youth Gardening Program will meet at LYG’s offices at 907 S. Lincoln Ave. in Loveland (with a bus stop just a 2 minute walk away).
-There is a sliding scale fee for the program, starting at $10.
+There is a sliding scale fee for the program, starting at a minimum program fee of $10.

 Please check back in Spring 2018 for registration info for the Summer 2018 program.